Healthy Homes Assessment Kelburn

 Draught Stopping Kelburn

-Draughts may lead to dropping temperatures within households.
-A draughty home will cost more to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to lower temperatures in households.
+A humid house costs more to heat, which means wasting energy and increased bills.

-You don’t require to block holes or gaps in the building.
-For instance, small gaps around windows and doors might be necessary to allow for movement within the structure when the home warms and cools so that they are able to be closed and opened instead of than sticking.
-We will inspect every window and door as part of your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps which are part of the building.
+For instance, small gaps around doors and windows could be required to allow movement of the building as the home warms and cools in order to let them be shut and opened, rather instead of being stuck.
+We will test every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections